Easy A

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This indicates the protagonist's commitment to Olive actively chooses to embrace her new identity.
 She helps Brandon by faking a hookup at a party, complete with theatrical sound effects.
 This is her decision to lean into the scandal rather than fight it - crossing into Act 2., moving from reaction to action.

 The Collapse moment at 67 minutes (72% through) represents the emotional nadir.
 Here, Olive discovers that Mrs. Griffith's husband - the cool teacher Mr. Griffith who has chlamydia - wants Olive to say she gave it to him to save his marriage.
 She refuses but realizes her fake reputation is destroying real people's lives, including her own.
-Her identity crisis hits bottom., reveals the protagonist at their lowest point.
+Her identity crisis hits bottom., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 79% of the runtime.
 Olive has a revelation: she doesn't have to live by anyone else's story.
 Her parents remind her they love the real her.
 She synthesizes the lesson from Hester Prynne - own your truth, don't let others define you.
 She decides to tell the whole truth publicly., demonstrating the transformation achieved throughout the journey.